-This Is The Real Story Behind Don't Look Back In Anger...
+This Is The Real Story Behind Oasis's Don't Look Back In Anger...

 Her soul slides away, but don't look back in anger I heard you say"

-Speaking in a recent interview with NPR this month, the Oasis songsmith confirmed it was about "defiance" even all those years ago.
+Speaking in a recent interview with NPR, the Oasis songsmith confirmed it was about "defiance" even all those years ago.

 The Manchester rocker revealed: "It started off as a song of defiance, about this woman: She's metaphorically seeing the diary of her life pass by, and she's thinking, 'You know what?
 I have no regrets.'
 She's raising a glass to it."